DIFFERENCE BETWEEN LLC AND C CORP

 llc formation service

-One of the biggest differences between a C Corp and an LLC is that a C Corp is required to pay both federal and state taxes.
+One of the biggest differences between a C Corp and an LLC is that a C Corp must pay both federal and state taxes.
 This means C Corps are subject to double taxation because both the business and its owners must pay tax on company and personal earnings.

 C Corp companies are owned by shareholders.
 And, the shareholders are protected from the potential liabilities of the company.
 The company structure shields its owners from company debt and legal actions taken against the company.